skaylink/skaylink-cnx-cloud/docs/AWS/chapter2.md

 As some variables like your EKS Name is required more often, create a file with these variables:
 The file is called `installsettings.sh` and is placed in your home directory.
-Most of the scripts and commands reference this file.
+Most of the scripts and commands reference to this file.

 ```
 # Write our environment settings
 cat > ~/installsettings.sh <<EOF
 # Global
-installversion=70
+installversion=80

 # Network
 GlobalIngressPublic=1

 # EKS settings
 EKSName="cluster name e.g. cnx_test_eks"
-EKSVersion=1.19
+EKSVersion=1.25
-EKSNodeType=t3a.xlarge
+EKSNodeType=t3a.large
 ## Depending on your installation
 ## Generic Worker: 2; Generic Worker + ES: 4
 EKSNodeCount=2